Detectives find cause of Tiger Woods crash but won't reveal | Law-Order

 ''A cause has been determined, the investigation has concluded,'' Villanueva said during a live social media event Wednesday in response to a question posed by The Associated Press.
 But Villanueva claimed investigators need permission from Woods — who previously named his yacht ''Privacy'' — to release information about the crash.

-''We have reached out to Tiger Woods and his personnel,'' Villanueva said. ''There are some privacy issues on releasing information on the investigation so we're going to ask them if they waive the privacy and then we will be able to do a full release on all the information regarding the accident.''
-Woods' agent at Excel Sports, Mark Steinberg, did not immediately respond to an email.
+''We have reached out to Tiger Woods and his personnel,'' Villanueva said. ''There's some privacy issues on releasing information on the investigation so we're going to ask them if they waive the privacy and then we will be able to do a full release on all the information regarding the accident.''
+Woods' agent at Excel Sports, Mark Steinberg, did not respond to an email Wednesday.

+''We have all the contents of the black box, we've got everything,'' Villanueva said. ''It's completed, signed, sealed and delivered.
+However, we can't release it without the permission of the people involved in the collision.''
+Hours after the social media event, the sheriff's department posted a message on Twitter saying that the release of such reports falls under California's vehicle code. ''When we are able, we intend to release the information learned during the traffic collision investigation'' that involved Woods, the tweet stated.

 Villanueva's statement about privacy issues did not make sense to Joseph Giacalone, a professor at the John Jay College of Criminal Justice and a retired New York City Police Department sergeant, who has criticized the sheriff's response to the Woods incident from the start.